28 days. That’s how long it takes to hire a new candidate.

 - Next, your company's decision-making and onboarding procedure.

-- The use of technology.
+- The use of technology such as leveraging the power of a video editor.
 And finally,

 - Your budget for the recruitment.